You bought new running shoes three weeks before your race.

 Be honest about your realistic finish time.

-Stress makes foot problems worse, and new shoes plus race pressure is a difficult combination.
+New shoes plus race pressure is a difficult combination.

-Fifty miles in a shoe tells you it fits.
+Fifty miles tells you it fits.

 It doesn’t tell you how it will feel under race fatigue.